Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 - **Basic:** Using only the most rudimentary of security measures, these devices require at least a little skill to overcome.
 Program difficulty: +0.
 - **Good:** Secured with fairly standard measures, devices with Good security are fairly difficult to hack.
 Program difficulty: +5.
 - **Excellent:** Using cutting-edge security measures and techniques, these devices are normally used in major infrastructure and corporate security.
 Program difficulty: +10.
 - **Perfect:** So secure the world does't even know about it, Perfect security is almost never utilized on anything outside of official Terador Council systems.
-Program difficulty: +20.
+Program difficulty: +15.

 When casting Programs, the efficiency of the Program can be increased in several ways by spending extra HP.
 The most common ways are listed here:

 - **Extending:** Makes a Program last twice as long. _Cost:_ 2 HP.
 - **Expanding:** Make a Program's area of effect 50% larger.
 Single-target programs can affect multiple targets for 1/2 the program's cost. _Cost:_ 4 HP.
 - **Empowering:** Makes a Program deal twice as much damage or be twice as effective. _Cost:_ 6 HP.

+<div class="page-break-after"></div>

 ## Psionics